From Paper-Based Processes to Digital Justice

 Transformation in the Justice System

-The Judicial Services Portal is a transformative system that has streamlined and digitized communication and data exchange between parties and institutions across Iceland’s justice system.
-Paper documents once physically carried between offices are now largely a thing of the past.
+Dómsmálaráðuneytið’s Justice Portal is a groundbreaking system that has simplified and digitized the exchange of communication and data between parties and institutions within Iceland’s justice system.
+Paper documents once transported in suitcases between offices will soon be a thing of the past.

 A Self-Service Solution on Ísland.is